V4Fire/Client/src/friends/sync/README.md

 ```

 As you can see, the method takes a string with the watchable property as the first parameter
-(you can specify a complex path, like `foo.bar.bla`), and the second parameter is a converter function.
+(you can specify a complex path, like `foo.bar.bla`), and the second parameter is a getter function.
 And, the method itself returns the starting value of the watched property.

 So, problems 1 and 2 are solved, but what about the third problem?
 We still have two properties, and they have different